tomwolanski/tomwolanski.github.io/content/posts/async-stack-overflow/index.md

 ### Real async call - wait, what?

 As stated before, our dummy method does not perform any actual work.
 Because it does not await any "real" asynchronous function, it could end synchronously.
-Thanks to this "hot path" optimization this scenario has extremly low memory usage, since nothing is boxed.
+Thanks to this "hot path" optimization this scenario has extremely low memory usage, since nothing is boxed.

 As described in [Dissecting the async methods in C#](https://devblogs.microsoft.com/premier-developer/dissecting-the-async-methods-in-c/) the async state machine states on the stack.
 Foreshadowing?